Tourism in Telangana

-The Telangana State Tourism Development Corporation is a state government agency which promotes tourism in Telangana, a state in the Southern region of India.
+The Telangana Tourism Development Corporation is a state government agency which promotes Tourism in Telangana, a state in the Southern region of India.
 The retired Director General of Police Pervaram Ramulu is the appointed First chairman of Telangana State Tourism.
-Tourist attractions in Telangana include historical places, monuments, forts, water falls, forests and temples.
+Tourist attractions in Telangana include historical places, monuments, forts, waterfalls, forests and temples.

 Hyderabad, the state capital, placed 2nd in Traveler Magazine's best places to see in the world in 2015.

 Major tourist destinations

 City tours

-Hyderabad and Warangal are the largest cities with many tourist places.
+Hyderabad, Warangal, and Mulugu are the cities with many tourist places.

 Monuments

 Charminar, Golconda Fort, Qutb Shahi Tombs, Chowmahalla Palace, Falaknuma Palace and Bhongir Fort, are some of the monuments in the state.